dmm-5g/draft-bogineni-dmm-optimized-mobile-user-plane/draft-bogineni-dmm-optimized-mobile-user-plane.md

 # Summary {#sec-summary}

-This document summarized the various IETF protocol options for GTP replacement on N9 interface of 3GPP 5G architecture.
+This document summarizes the various IETF protocol options for GTP replacement on N9 interface of 3GPP 5G architecture.
+The document also proposes optional raplacemets of GTP in N3 interface.

 # Formal Syntax